jsvennevid/tbl-4edges/README.md

 Sparky (Morten Mikkelsen) for the post effect help and code to move channels in the frame buffer (taken from sps2 for Ps2 linux)

+jbit for fixing and helping out with the adpcm music playing and the rest of the #ps2dev people: Neov, Oobles, Tyr, Boomint, adresd, Gillian Raizor, Nagra, gorim and the rest of the crew.